apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ```

-**Other build tools:** Rollup, Webpack plugins available but Vite recommended.
+**Other build tools:** Rollup, Webpack plugins available, but Vite recommended.

-- VS Code extension available
+- **VS Code:** Official Svelte extension

-- Command line checking: `sv check`
+- **CLI checking:** `sv check`

-- Stack Overflow (svelte tag)
+- **Help:** Discord chat, Stack Overflow

-## docs/svelte/01-introduction/03-svelte-files.md
+## apps/svelte.dev/content/docs/svelte/01-introduction/03-svelte-files.md

 # .svelte files